petergrace1618/Live-Project-MVC/README.md

 }
 ```

-Before I could start researching my idea, I received a helpful suggestion to look into data annotations.
-A quick search resulted in a much simpler solution (and much more sleek, I might add): a single data annotation validator attribute.
+Before I could start researching my idea however, I received a helpful suggestion to look into data annotations.
+A little research on the Microsoft documentation and I found the answer: a single data annotation validator attribute.
+Same idea but without the messy logic.

 **Solution:**